Afrawles/Qute/README.md

 ## Status

-**Work in progress.** Core log, gRPC server, and Raft replication are functional.
+**Work in progress.** Core log, gRPC server, TLS security, observability, Raft replication, and service discovery are complete.
 Topics and partitions are actively being built on top of the base.

 ---

-<sub>Core log architecture based on guidance from *Distributed Services with Go* by Travis Jeffery (Pragmatic Bookshelf).
-Topics and partitions are original extensions.</sub>
+## Book Credit

+The core architecture of this project — the commit log, gRPC server, TLS/ACL security, observability, Serf-based service discovery, and Raft consensus — was built by following [*Distributed Services with Go*](https://pragprog.com/titles/tjgo/distributed-services-with-go/) by **Travis Jeffery** (Pragmatic Bookshelf, 2021).

+It is an exceptional book.
+Travis builds a real distributed system from the ground up, explaining every design decision along the way — from byte-level log storage to Raft consensus to client-side load balancing.
+If you are learning distributed systems in Go, read it.

+The **topics** and **partitions** layers in this repo are my own additions, built on top of what the book teaches.